 Suddenly I feel like I’m being watched and look down to see the blonde standing next to me, looking up at me.

 She looks out into the main bar.
 “It doesn’t look like it but could you use another waitress?”

 “You any good at it?

 “Yeah!” she said with a defiant yet almost bored emphasis.
-I got the distinct impression it was the same way Bill Hickok would have answered someone if the asked him if he could shoot a pistol well.
+I got the distinct impression it was the same way Bill Hickok would have answered someone if they asked him if he could shoot a pistol.

 ‘Warhorse!’
 I knew instantly that she was Very Good at what she did.
 I also knew she might be overqualified.
 But it so happened that I had the Tuesday jazz night open as was second leg on weekends.

 I told her as much.
 Not a whole lot of money but it would be a start.
 Pays minimum wage.

 I looked at her a little closer.
 Looked at her ‘edges” and saw a murky soup a-stirring… Looked into her eyes for the first time.
 Had a blueness to them that was more than just the color.
 There was sadness but also there was just an edge of defiance…

 She held them horizontally and spread her fingers.
 Beautifully kept, red painted nails, one small ring on her right hand.

 I took her hands and turned them over, looked at her palms a little and turned them over again.